Emily Chambers for CoilLaw

 - Many don’t understand their legal rights and therefore get the short straw during negotiation, later regretting how assets or parent time got finalized.

-Attorneys can often save you money, knowing and sharing insight with you about tax and other laws, and helping you come up with all the paperwork and financial documents you will need to submit during any divorce.
+Provo divorce and family attorneys can often save you money, knowing and sharing insight with you about tax and other laws, and helping you come up with all the paperwork and financial documents you will need to submit during any divorce.
 If you withhold any assets–even unknowingly because you’re not working with an expert–and the court finds out, you will look dishonest to them and they will likely not believe you in other situations, perhaps causing the court decisions to not go your way.

 In addition, it can’t be understated the peace of mind you will get if you don’t have to represent yourself.
 The paperwork, deadlines, and court hearings can be stressful and daunting, especially when you’re already in a time of emotional instability.
 If things get heated between you and your spouse, the attorneys can be the line of communication so you don’t have to work directly with your spouse during those times.